Slack-Partner-Engineering/ai-for-incidents/README.md

 ### `slack.json`

 Used by the Slack CLI to interact with the project's SDK dependencies.
 It contains script hooks that are executed by the CLI and implemented by `@slack/cli-hooks`.
+You have the option to specify a [deploy hook](https://api.slack.com/automation/functions/custom-bolt#specify) for your app, such that when you run `slack deploy`, your specified instructions will run.

 ## Linting
 Run ESLint for code formatting and linting: